euroargodev/argoonlineschool/paper.md

 # Notes on instructional design

 The AoS aims to teach the basic foundations to understand and use the Argo data.
-The AoS does not attempt to show everything about the Argo program, since the Argo documentation is available from the Argo Data Managment Team ([http://www.argodatamgt.org/Documentation](http://www.argodatamgt.org/Documentation)) [@ArgoQCManual2022; @ArgoUserManual2021] for deeper learning.
+The AoS does not attempt to show everything about the Argo program, since the Argo documentation is available from the Argo Data Managment Team ([http://www.argodatamgt.org/Documentation](http://www.argodatamgt.org/Documentation)) [@ArgoManual2022] for deeper learning.
 The AoS does not pretend to be a library or Application Programming Interface to ease Argo data access, since there are other initiatives with that purpose; among others, Argopy, a python library for Argo data beginners and experts [@Maze2020] or  ArgoVis, a web application for fast delivery, visualization, and analysis of argo Data [@Argovis].

-The AoS is a set of videos and hands-on python driven jupyter notebooks, designed to be accessible for high school or graduate students in any discipline, with no prerequisites, and it offers:
+The AoS is a set of videos and hands-on python driven jupyter notebooks, designed to for high school or graduate students in any discipline, with no prerequisites, and it offers:

 * An overview of the Argo program and an assessment of the need for Argo.
 * A description of how the Argo data is organized.
 * A description of how to access the Argo data.
 * A description of the main characteristics of the Argo data format: the netCDF.
 * A review of the main characteristics of the quality controls used: Real-Time and Delayed-Mode.
-* Step-by-step instructions on data access, processing, and product generation, through the execution of commands based on a programming language.
+* Step-by-step instructions on data access, processing, and product generation, through the execution of commands based on the programming language python.

-All content is divided into 3 lessons: 1.
+All content is divided into three lessons: 1.
 The Argo Program, that describes the basic concepts of this ocean observing network; 2.
 The Argo Data, that describes how the data is organized; and 3.
 Using the Argo data, that uses the knowledge of the previous sections and python driven jupyter notebooks to teach how to use the data.
 Finally, a quiz section is included for self-appraisal.
-Lessons 1 and 2 are aimed at users with minimal or no knowledge of the Argo network, therefore no prerequisites are needed.
+Lessons 1 and 2 are aimed at users with minimal or no knowledge of the Argo network, therefore no prerequisites are needed, and itself are a closed module and could be used by a learner without using lesson 3, assuming the goal is simply to learn about Argo.
+Lessons 1 and 2 contain 32 short videos and 14 chapters and require about 5 hours to be completed.
 Lesson 3 is intended for advanced users, as it requires basic programming skills in python.
 However, lesson 3 is duly explained step by step, to facilitate the transition of users coming from lessons 1 and 2.
 The basic recommendations and instructions for configuring the hands-on section of the AoS are also provided, whether the users want to work online or if they want to work on their local computer.
 Specific libraries and packages are recommended to guarantee the correct functioning of the AoS.
-To date, the three lessons contain a total of 25 sections, and all the sections have been carefully designed to be connected with the rest of the lessons.
+Lessons 3 contains 8 short videos and 14 chapters and require about 10 hours to be completed, assuming basic knowledge of python.

+AQUI incluir como se puede adaptar a su suso.  potential uses.Does the documentation explain how someone would adopt the module, and include examples of how to use it?_

-The AoS has been developed using python driven Jupyter notebooks [@Kluyver2016jupyter] and jupyter-book [@JupyterBook2020], two open source projects that allow editing control in a clear and easy way, and also permits web-based interactive development environments that contain code, visualizations, and texts.
-It is widely used for data science, and inspired by the course _[An Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io/intro.html)_ [@Abernathey2021].
+The AoS has been developed using markdown, python driven Jupyter notebooks [@Kluyver2016jupyter] and jupyter-book [@JupyterBook2020], open source projects that allow editing control in a clear and easy way, and also permits web-based interactive development environments that contain code, visualizations, and texts.
+It is widely used for data science, and inspired by the course _[An Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io/intro.html) [@Abernathey2021].

-The AoS is accessible through the web page of Euro-Argo [https://www.euro-argo.eu/argo-online-school](https://www.euro-argo.eu/argo-online-school), but all the content that builds it is hosted in the public github repository of Euro-Argo: [https://github.com/euroargodev/argoonlineschool](https://github.com/euroargodev/argoonlineschool).
+The AoS is accessible through the web page of Euro-Argo [https://www.euro-argo.eu/argo-online-school](https://www.euro-argo.eu/argo-online-school), but all the content that builds it is hosted in a public github repository: [https://github.com/euroargodev/argoonlineschool](https://github.com/euroargodev/argoonlineschool).
 As long as the Argo program continues to grow, the AoS will, too.
-This first version contains the basic content of Argo, subsequent versions will show the newest aspects of the Argo network, as biochemical measurements, deep observations, etc. As part of the Argo community, the AoS follows the same philosophy in terms of data access, and to guarantee barrier-free learning, the information and data provided in the AoS is available in open access to the public free of charge and therefore, no subscription is required.
+This first version contains the basic content of Argo, subsequent versions will show the newest aspects of the Argo network, as biochemical measurements, deep observations, etc. Anybody interested in helping to further develop the AoS may open and issue on the public github repository to begin to organize the update.

+As part of the Argo community, the AoS follows the same philosophy in terms of data access, and to guarantee barrier-free learning, the information and data provided in the AoS is available in open access to the public free of charge and therefore, no subscription is required.

 # Acknowledgements